Caring for your wooden spoons

 5 simple rules to keep your spoons looking & working great

-4. Keep away from extreme heat and open
+Keep away from extreme heat and open flame

-5. Oil liberally when they start to look dry
+Oil liberally when they start to look dry (Try my homemade Spoon Butter below!)

 How to season and oil your spoons when they start to look dry

-2. Coat them in as much oil as they will
+Coat them in as much oil as they will absorb

-3. Let them sit for at least an hour (or even
+Let them sit for at least an hour (or even overnight)

-IMPORTANT: For oil, make sure to use a food quality (FDA approved) mineral oil or butcher block oil (or oil and wax combo).
-Both are available at your local grocery store.
+IMPORTANT: Make sure to use a food quality (FDA approved) mineral oil or butcher block oil.
 You should NOT use olive oil or cooking oil because these can go rancid over time.
-Also, oil is generally better than wax because although wax feels nice to the touch, it will melt off the first time you use your spoon to stir something hot.

 The simple rule-of-thumb I learned is to "oil your spoons once a week for a month, once a month for a year, and then once a year thereafter."
 This not only helps to keep them looking fresh, but also provides protection against the wood drying out and cracking.
 Here is how to do it: